indigo-dc/tts/gitbook/README.md

 # Token Translation Service
 ## Purpose

-The Token Translation Service (TTS) offers an easy way to self service credentials by the users.
-The TTS was necessary to develop for cases when OpenId Connect serves as the only source for authorization and identification.
+Token Translation Service (TTS) returns credentials after successful authentication.
+It offers an easy way to self service credentials by the users.
+TTS was developed for cases in which users can be (only) authenticated via OpenId-Connect but require different credentials for accessing services.

-Therefore, the TTS bridges the gap between services that do not support OpenId Connect and the OpenId Connect provider.
+## Services
+Arbitrary services can be supported via a plugin interface.
+Currently supported services include

+- ssh public/private keypair creation
+- S3 authentication tokens
+- X.509 certificates
+- OpenNebula credentials

+## Interfaces
+TTS provides a web and a REST interface for users to create/retrieve and remove credentials.